-The petitioner submits a letter from the petitioner's Board of Governors, who explains that the beneficiary, along with 1,400 other professionals, is working on a one-year renewable appointment.
+The petitioner submits a letter from the petitioner is here of Staff and Vice President of the petitioner's Board of Governors, who explains that the beneficiary, along with 1,400 other professionals, is working on a one-year renewable appointment.
 He explains that renewal is based on an annual professional review "and carries with it a reasonable expectation of continued employment, unless there is good cause for termination."
 He continues that all faculty and leadership at the petitioning foundation are subject to the same process, which is not intended to "appear to represent a limited or insecure employment relationship."